Greater Columbus Convention Center—Heart of It All Ballroom B—Level 1

 The NAIC Antifraud (D) Task Force monitors all aspects of antifraud activities.
 The task force's mission is “to serve the public interest by assisting the state insurance supervisory officials, individually and collectively, through the detection, monitoring, and appropriate referral for the investigation of insurance crime, both by and against consumers.”

-On August 18, 2021, Delaware Commissioner and Chair of the Antifraud Task Force Trinidad Navarro announced the creation of the Improper Marketing of Health Insurance (D) Working Group.
+On August 18, 2021, Delaware Insurance Commissioner and Chair of the Antifraud Task Force Trinidad Navarro announced the creation of the Improper Marketing of Health Insurance (D) Working Group.
 The working group aims to address consumer marketing of healthcare products via methods like robocalls, search engine advertisements, and telemarketers.
-A key concern is how consumers are being marketed away from plans compliant with the Affordable Care Act (ACA) to plans that do not offer the same comprehensive coverage for pre-existing conditions.
-The working group's 2024 charges include working with state and federal regulators to help monitor the improper marketing of health plans, as well as reviewing and updating any NAIC models or guidelines that address the use of lead generators for sales of health insurance products.
+The working group's 2026 charges include working with state insurance regulators to assist and guide monitoring of improper marketing activities, coordinate appropriate enforcement actions with other NAIC committees, and review existing NAIC models and guidelines addressing the use of lead generators in health insurance product sales.

-The Center for Insurance Policy and Research (CIPR), in partnership with The Institutes Griffith Insurance Education Foundation, hosted a webinar on insurance fraud in August 2022.
-The topics discussed included the impact fraud has on the insurance industry, strategies for combating fraud, an overview of how regulators are tackling the issue, and the innovative ways technology and big data are being used to identify fraud.
-Guest speakers included academics, industry experts, and Delaware Insurance Commissioner Trinidad Navarro.
-A replay of the event is available to view.
+The Center for Insurance Policy and Research (CIPR), in partnership with The Institutes Griffith Insurance Education Foundation, hosted a webinar on insurance fraud in August 2022 that discussed the impact of fraud on the insurance industry, strategies for combating fraud, an overview of how regulators are tackling the issue, and the innovative ways technology and big data are being used to identify fraud.
+And to support consumers, the NAIC has published a Consumer Insight on insurance fraud, as well as creating and managing the Online Fraud Reporting System.

 Meetings